DamienL31/RshineApp/README.md

 - `crim_appli.R`: Defines the user and server interface.
 - `global.R`: Contains the variables
-- `Packages.R`: Includes all packages for build an application.
+- `Packages.R`: Includes all packages for build an application
+- www : Contains pictures

 ## Instructions